Intipy/phidnet/README.md

   * Compile neural network
     + phidnet.set.compile(input=X, target=T)
     + If you built the model, you can compile that model with setting input and output data.

+  * Set test dataset
+    + phidnet.set.test(input=X_test, target=T_test)
+    + If you want to calculate loss of test dataset(val_loss=True), you need to set this.

   * Fit model
-    + phidnet.model.fit(epoch=1000, optimizer=SGD, batch=500, print_rate=100, save=True)
+    + phidnet.model.fit(epoch=30, optimizer=SGD, batch=5000, val_loss=True, print_rate=2, save=True)
     + In the example, train the model for epoch.
+    + SGD is the instance of phidnet.optimizer.SGD() class.
+    + Batch size is 5000.
+    + val_loss is loss of test dataset.
+This helps prevent overfitting. but, calculating this makes the fitting slow.
-SGD is the instance of phidnet.optimizer.SGD() class.
-Batch size is 500.
-Every 100 epoch, print the loss and accuracy of model(print rate).
-If save= is true, save weight and bias in pickle.
+    + Every 2 epoch, print the loss and accuracy of model(print rate).
+    + If save= is true, save weight and bias in pickle.
 Default: save=False

   * Predict
     + predicted = phidnet.model.predict(input, exponential=True, precision=2)